whatsupmailbox/whatsupmailbox.github.io/_posts/2015-08-27-Glossybox-Subscription-August-2015-Review.md

 <p>Glossybox ships on the 3rd or 4th week of the month.</p>

-<p>I appreciate it greatly that they put their boxes inside of another box for shipping purposes, makes the products extra protected and feels more luxurious to open =)</p>
+<p>They package their boxes inside of another box for shipping purposes, makes the products extra protected and feels more luxurious to open =)</p>

 <br>